ecnepsnai/otto/.github/ISSUE_TEMPLATE/agent-feature-request.md

 ---
-name: Client Feature Request
+name: Agent Feature Request
-about: Suggest an idea for the Otto Client
+about: Suggest an idea for the Otto Agent
-title: "[CLIENT] [REQ]"
+title: "[AGENT] [REQ]"
-labels: enhancement, otto-client
+labels: enhancement, otto-agent
 assignees: ecnepsnai

 ---